Flutter Mobile App Development: What To Know

 Similar solutions have been offered for native iOS and Android mobile app development but Flutter is an independent SDK.
 It is not a framework for development to be exact.
 Flutter is a newer option in competition with technologies like React Native and Xamarin.
 Before we get to what the pros and cons of Flutter are let’s take a look at what it has to offer.

 The concept of high-level languages is to make coding easier.
 It has been observed that programmers using various languages come up with different solutions to a similar problem.
 But why bring it up here?
 Because linguistics is what is most loved by programmers in Flutter.

 Dart and Flutter

 Dart was picked by Flutter as their language because it matches the way they wanted to have their UI developed.
 It is an Object-Oriented language that is Ahead Of Time (AOT), its compiles faster and is predictable.
-The flexibility for Just in Time (JIT) compilation of code is also offered in Dart.
+The flexibility for the Just in Time (JIT) compilation of code is also offered in Dart.
 This is also where the bridge comes in because all of Flutters code is native code and thus does not need a bridge for widgets.
-It is very much similar to most languages out there and is thus been observed comparatively easy to learn.
+It is very much similar to most languages out there and is thus been observed as comparatively easy to learn.

 Flutter would not have been as powerful as it is without Dart.
 Offering features like a hot load to offer the coder ease of use, Dart has made Flutter what it is today.